JasherIO/jasher.io/src/data/blog/2018-10-08-group-tournaments.md

   - Round Robin
   - Swiss
 ---
-A [group tournament](https://en.wikipedia.org/wiki/Tournament#Group_tournaments) is a round-based competition.
-Each round entrants play head-to-head fixtures.
+A [group tournament](https://en.wikipedia.org/wiki/Tournament#Group_tournaments) is a competition where entrants play head-to-head fixtures over successive rounds.
 Results rank entrants, where draws are resolved using [tiebreakers]().
 The rankings represent an accurate placement of entrant skill at the conclusion of the final round.

 # Round-Robin